 The criteria for project selection will be revised over the upcoming year to reflect the new goals outlined in this CEDS.
 There will be a challenge in relating project information to each and every goal component, so it is anticipated that the project rating system will rely more heavily on new jobs, wage level, and related benefits to determine priorities.
 One of the tools that will be used for project selection and impact will be the Northern New England Economic Model, a credentialed model developed by Connect Northern New England and Vital Economy.
 This model will be used to determine the economic impact of job creation in various sectors and how those jobs assist in accomplishing the regional goals.
-Currently, the only project that has been identified as a priority project is the "Investing in Manufacturing Communities Partnership" project that seeks to establish heating appliance manufacturing in the AWEDD region.
-Our regional experience is that projects that might need EDA funding come up quickly and spontaneously and we have mechanisms in place to react quickly to these circumstances (see Priority Project Amendments below).
 Additionally, projects that fall under the focus cluster areas of Alternative Energy, Manufacturing, Agriculture, Forest Resources, Tourism and Marine Resources will receive more weight and attention; while, at the same time, the emphasis for any project will be the job and wage impact for the region.